Carmen Rupe

-Carmen Rupe (10 October 1936 – 14 December 2011), was a New Zealand drag performer, brothel keeper, anti-discrimination activist, would-be politician and HIV/AIDS activist.
+Carmen Rupe (10 October 1936 – 15 December 2011), was a New Zealand drag performer, brothel keeper, anti-discrimination activist, would-be politician and HIV/AIDS activist.
 Carmen Rupe was New Zealand's first drag queen to reach celebrity status.
 She was a trans woman.

 Life

 Born in Taumarunui, Rupe had twelve siblings.
 Her mother was of Ngāti Hāua and Ngāti Heke-a-Wai descent, while her father was of Ngāti Maniapoto.
 She relocated to the urban centres of Auckland and Wellington.
 After doing drag performances while doing compulsory military training and periods working as a nurse and waiter, Rupe moved to Sydney's Kings Cross in the late 1950s.
 In the 1970s, she became notorious for the sexually tolerant venues she established in Wellington, and was renowned as a matriarchal figure among local trans communities.
+She was noted as a friend and inspirational figure to Dana de Milo, another prominent transgender activist.